isaomatsunami/EarlyVotingStation/README.md

     2) Shortest path(point to layer)
     3) Shortest path(layer to point)

-In this case, what we want to do is "layer(population centroids) to layer(voting station)" calculation.
+In this case, what we want to do is "layer(population centroids) to layer(*its* voting station)" calculation.

 4. Open Python Console/Open calcDrivingTime.py with Editor and Run it